duck2/qwkgen/README.md

 ## dependencies

-a C compiler, GNU or BSD make to make libsoldout.
+a C compiler to make libsoldout.

 the `9base` package or [plan9port][6] for mk and rc.

+`grep POSIX` for parts not working with plan9 tools.

 ## usage